qbiton/Pure-Energy/text/Akt3-Scena4.md

 ```
 We embarked on a dangerous mission
-Our goal is to free the minority from oppression
+Our goal is to free minorities from oppression
 And although we mean no harm to others
-The fight for freedom of oppressed
+The fight for freedom of the oppressed
 Is a fight we must face

-Rescuing those who suffer is a honorable endeavor
+Rescuing those who suffer is an honorable endeavor
 Those who fall will be remembered

-I don't have doubt in that you are going to succeed
+I don't doubt that you are going to succeed
 You are well prepared and have my full support
-Me and you - we are the us army
+You and I - we are the us army
 So don't forget you have brothers in arms

 Stay vigilant and godspeed.